simplek8s/simplek8s-website/content/documentation/commands/simplek8s-update.md

 The SimpleK8s-Update is a user-friendly program that help you to update your SimpleK8s node.

 {{< alert type="warning" >}}
-Legacy: `simplek8s-update` is superseded by [nodectl](/documentation/commands/nodectl), which shares its verified core with the Controller.
-The old binary keeps working, but there is no flag-compatibility promise — prefer `nodectl` for new installs.
+Replaced: `simplek8s-update` has been replaced by [nodectl](/documentation/commands/nodectl), which shares its verified core with the Controller.
+The old binary is being removed from the distribution — do not build new scripts on it, and migrate any existing ones to `nodectl` (there is no flag-compatibility promise).
 {{< /alert >}}

 The command `simplek8s-update` is located by default in `/usr/local/bin/simplek8s-update`.